Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

 \subsection{Central charge modification}

-In this subsection we introduce central charge modifications $\Phi_{(b)}$ of GFF, where real numbers $b$ are the modification parameters related to the central charges $c$ as $c = 1-12b^2.$ In the chordal/radial CFT in a simply connected domain with a marked boundary/interior point $q,$ two neutrality conditions are imposed in the construction of OPE exponentials.
-They have Wick's part and the correlation part; Wick's part is Wick's exponential of the linear combination of bosonic fields and the correlation part can be expressed in terms of Coulomb gas correlation functions, see Subsection~\ref{Vertex fields} for their definition in a doubly connected domain.
+In this subsection we introduce the central charge modification $\Phi_{(b)}$ of GFF, where $b$ is the real parameter related to the central charge $c$ as $c = 1-12b^2$.
+In the chordal/radial CFT in a simply connected domain with a marked boundary/interior point $q$, two neutrality conditions are imposed in the construction of OPE exponentials.
+They have Wick's part and the correlation part; Wick's part is Wick's exponential of the linear combination of bosonic fields, and the correlation part can be expressed in terms of Coulomb gas correlation functions.
 We require that this linear combination of bosonic fields should be a well-defined Fock space field.
 This requirement is called a neutrality condition on the coefficients or charges of linear combination.
 At the same time, conformal invariance of Coulomb gas correlation functions in a simply connected domain gives rise to the other neutrality condition.
 Because the neutrality conditions are different, we need to place the background charge at $q$ to reconcile these two neutrality conditions.
-In a doubly connected domain (or on a compact Riemann surface of genus one), no background charges need to placed because background charges have zero sum due to a version of Gauss-Bonnet theorem and because two different background charge modification can be converted to each other by means of insertion of the corresponding OPE exponential.
+In a doubly connected domain (or on a compact Riemann surface of genus one), no background charge is placed for $\Phi_{(b)}$.
+It is consistent with the neutrality condition ($\mathrm{NC}_0$) that the sum of background charges should vanish due to a version of Gauss-Bonnet theorem.
+In Subsection~\ref{Subsec b.c.m.} we introduce the background charge modification $\Phi_{\bfs\beta}$ of GFF for a background charge $\bfs\beta$ with $\mathrm{NC}_0$.